After years of nonstop entertainment, Stages Theatre has closed due to the COVID-19 pandemic.

 They have also stopped offering classes since they’ve closed down.

-“At this time we don’t have any public offerings for performances or classes or anything that would be virtual,” said Cumby.
+“At this time we don’t have any public offerings for performances or classes or anything that would be virtual,” Cumby said.
 “There’s nothing virtual right now.
 And there’s nothing face-to-face.”

 “We have people who donate every year.
-The end of the year is a really good time for people to make donations because obviously, it’s the end of the calendar year when people usually are looking for donations to make for tax purposes,” said Cumby.
+The end of the year is a really good time for people to make donations because obviously, it’s the end of the calendar year when people usually are looking for donations to make for tax purposes,” Cumby said.
 “We have been accepting and expect yearly donations at this time but we’re not having a specific fundraiser.”

 As of now, it’s a temporary closure until the pandemic is gone.
-But they will be doing a fundraiser in the future that often happens every end of the year.
+But they plan on doing a fundraiser in the future that often happens every end of the year.